hyperledger/anoncreds-spec/spec/privacy_considerations.md

   Verifiers]] could be correlated.
   - Using a secure, encrypted, peer-to-peer communication channel such as [DIDComm] can be used to mitigate the surveillance risk.
+- An implementation of AnonCreds based on this specification can not hide the time to generate or size of a presentation.
+  - A deployment based on this implementation could mitigate this potential leakage by artificially inflating both the time to generate and the size of the presentation.
 - If the [[ref: Holder]] must request credential revocation information directly from an [[ref: Issuer]] when creating a presentation, the [[ref: Issuer]] could surveil the use of a credential by the [[ref: Holder]].
 Further, if the